top of page

 We found several in a small basin of mountain water: a roadside poolside party of predators.

-I did get quite near a damselfly too but my hands shook because my belly jiggled because I started chuckling.
-My associates saw the creature and exclaimed in excitable Bhojpuri: Suiyya titli!
+It took me close to half hour of becoming a slow-moving statue to sidle up to a dragonfly, the blue marsh hawk.
+I did get quite near a damselfly too but my hands shook because my belly jiggled because I started chuckling when my associates exclaimed in excitable Bhojpuri: Suiyya titli!
 Needle butterfly.

 This particular suiyya titli was the longest damselfly I had ever seen.
 (I admit that I haven’t seen much yet in life.)
 It was possibly a jewelwing, with shimmery green thorax and a two-inch abdomen.